alefragnani/vscode-numbered-bookmarks/README.md

 Here are some ideas that will be added soon:

-* **Preview bookmarked lines:** Create a new command (**Bookmarks: List**) that will show all bookmarked lines, with its content, so you easily identify which bookmark you would want to go.
+* **Preview bookmarked lines:** Create a new command (**Numbered Bookmarks: List**) that will show all bookmarked lines, with its content, so you easily identify which bookmark you would want to go.

 # Known Issues